-As noted in part 7.6, the Forest Service complied with Section 106 of the NHPA through the development of a PA in consultation with the State Historic Preservation Office (SHPO), ACHP, USACE, BLM, Tribes, and other consulting parties; the final version of the PA circulated for signature can be found in appendix O of the FEIS.
-Several components of the PA directly address treatment of historic properties:
+As noted in part 7.6, throughout the process the Forest Service complied with Section 106 of the NHPA through the development of a PA in consultation with the SHPO, ACHP, USACE, BLM, Tribes, and other consulting parties.
+The final version of the PA circulated for signature was included as appendix O of the January 2021 Rescinded FEIS.